The Fragility of Optimized Bandit Algorithms: Characterization of the Regret Tail

-where $\Theta$ denotes the set of possible means of the exponential family.
-Whenever (\hyperref[A2]{A2}) is not satisfied (for example, for all discrete distributions with support bounded to the left and strictly positive mass on the infimum of the support; see Proposition \ref{prop4}), the right side of (\ref{klucbtailexponent}) is \textit{always} strictly less than $-1$ (see Lemma \ref{lem1}).
-In other words, the regret tail is always strictly lighter than truncated Cauchy in such settings.
+From (\ref{klucbtailexponent}), we see that the tail exponents for the distributions of $N_{r(i)}(T)$, $i \ge 3$ are always strictly less than that of $N_{r(2)}(T)$.
+So $N_{r(2)}(T)$ determines the exponent of the distribution tail of the regret $R(T)$; see also Remark \ref{remark1} below.
+Indeed, when $P$ is discrimination equivalent, Lemma \ref{lem1} implies that the right side of (\ref{klucbtailexponent}) is exactly $-(i-1)$ for $i \ge 3$, which can be compared to (\ref{conclusion1}).
+Whenever $P$ is not discrimination equivalent (for example, for all discrete distributions with support bounded to the left and strictly positive mass on the infimum of the support; see Proposition \ref{prop4}), the right side of (\ref{klucbtailexponent}) is always strictly less than $-1$ for the second-best arm $r(2)$.
+So the regret tail is always strictly lighter than truncated Cauchy in such settings.
+We confirm this fact for Bernoulli environments through numerical simulations in Figure \ref{figure3} in Section \ref{numerical}.

+This indicates that an algorithm optimized for (and operating within) an environment class $\mathcal{M}_P^K$, when $P$ is a discrete distribution, is in general less fragile than when $P$ is a continuous distribution.
+However, recall from Corollary \ref{cor0} that regardless of whether the reward distributions are discrete or continuous, there always exist environments in $\mathcal{M}_P^K$ for which the regret tail is arbitrarily close to being truncated Cauchy.
+Optimized algorithms universally suffer from this weaker sense of fragility.
+In fact, as we will see in Section \ref{supportingresults}, this is a key characteristic of optimized algorithms that, together with our change of measure argument, leads to a new proof of a generalized version of the Lai-Robbins lower bound.
+(See Theorem \ref{thm0} and Theorem \ref{thm0}.)

+\begin{remark} In the setting of Theorem \ref{generalupperbound}, the distribution tail of the regret $R(T)$, as determined by that of $N_{r(2)}(T)$, depends only on the top two arm reward distributions.
+(In this case, the KL divergences in (\ref{klucbtailexponent}) only involve $P^{\mu_{r(1)}}$ and $P^{\mu_{r(2)}}$.)
+In contrast, all sub-optimal arms contribute to the expected regret. \end{remark}

 We also point out that (\ref{klucbtailexponent}) in Theorem \ref{generalupperbound} holds uniformly over a greater range $[\log^{1+\gamma}(T), (1-\gamma)T]$ than the range $[T^\gamma, (1-\gamma)T]$ of (\ref{conclusion1}) in Theorem \ref{thm1}.
-Since we simply relied on logarithmic expected regret and Markov's inequality in Theorem \ref{thm1} to establish the upper bound part of (\ref{conclusion1}), we could not make conclusions about the regret distribution tail in poly-$\log(T)$ regions.
-Here however, we perform careful analysis to establish a more informative upper bound, which gives us insight about the poly-$\log(T)$ regions.
+As discussed in the Introduction, in reference to the CLT's for regret developed in \cite{fan_etal2022}, the large deviations of regret correspond to deviations from the expected regret that are of order $\log(T)$.
+While we do not analyze deviations on such a scale in this paper, we do interpolate between the $\log(T)$ and poly-$T$ regions by considering the poly-$\log(T)$ region of the regret tail.
+Since we simply relied on logarithmic expected regret and Markov's inequality in Theorem \ref{thm1} to establish the upper bound part of (\ref{conclusion1}), there we could not make conclusions about the poly-$\log(T)$ regions.
+Here in Theorem \ref{generalupperbound}, however, we perform careful analysis to establish a more informative upper bound, which gives us insight about the poly-$\log(T)$ regions.